Help with childcare costs

 This scheme is being expanded to working families children aged nine months and up.

-From September 2024, working parents of children aged between nine months and two years are eligible for 15 hours’ free childcare..
+As of September 2024, working parents of children aged between nine months and two years are eligible for 15 hours’ free childcare.

-From September 2025, working parents of children aged between nine months to three years will be eligible for 30 hours of free childcare a week.
+From September 2025, working parents of children aged between nine months to two years will be eligible for 30 hours of free childcare a week, joining three- and four-year-olds already eligible for the scheme.

 Eligibility for the free childcare for working families offer